 Gorgeous photos of local homes paired with the most lively sense of adventure.
 We also love how her adoration, admiration, and authentic love for real estate always shines through.

 Katie is a light in the real estate industry.
 Her positive attitude and hard work immediately shine through.
-Her Instagram feed features the best places to live, eat, and play in Oklahoma City.
+Her Instagram feed features the best places to live, eat, and play in Minneapolis.

 Skateboarder turned Realtor®, Keven Sturdivant is as authentic as they come.
 He’s not afraid to show his life, his family, his ups, and his downs.
 I got to spend the day with him (and his camera crew) last year and I was amazed by the way he documents his life, all while weaving real estate into every photo to stay top of mind with his followers.